 Most wireless links are unreliable, so the LAL must monitor those connections for link failures.
 It needs to know when the link detects likely failure conditions (blocked link), and also when the link layer destroys the link connection because of this failure condition.
-We usually prefer to have those two events separate [12], because it's more efficient to monitor the likely failure condition while the link is still connected (even with errors) and because disconnecting and reconnecting the link layer incur a large overhead.
+We usually prefer to have those two events separate [11], because it's more efficient to monitor the likely failure condition while the link is still connected (even with error) and because disconnecting and reconnecting the link layer incur a large overhead.

-2.3.5 Ad-Hoc Name Resolver
+2.4.5 Ad-Hoc Name Resolver

-The name resolver translates both the DNS names and link local names of peers into their Global IP address [11], without using a global infrastructure.
+The name resolver allows to translate both the DNS names and link local names of peers into their Global IP address [10], without using a global infrastructure.
 A resolver module is needed for each link layer, with corresponding link local names.

-2.3.6 Co-Link support
+2.4.6 Co-Link support

-Co-Link uses HTTP requests and is mostly link layer independent [13].
+Co-Link uses HTTP requests and is mostly link layer independent [12].
 Co-Link needs to query and represent a link layer configuration, and must be able to activate the link layer and apply efficiently such configuration.